-Light pollution refers to the inappropriate use of artificial light at night (ALAN), which is an environmental pollutant that harms the planet and prevents one from experiencing the wonder of a natural night sky.1 Large parts of the Southern African sky are free from light pollution.
+Light pollution refers to the inappropriate use of artificial light at night (ALAN), which is an environmental pollutant that harms the planet and prevents one from experiencing the wonder of a natural night sky.
+Large parts of the Southern African sky are free from light pollution.
 In South Africa, the Karoo and Kgalagadi stand out as particularly dark.
 Dark skies are generally easily accessible from major cities.

 Light pollution - the brightening of the night sky at night due to man-made lighting - inhibits the observation of celestial objects.
-83% of the world's population lives under light-polluted skies (see map above2).
-Artificial light at night has a disruptive effect on the biological clocks of all living things, causing numerous physiological and socio-economic problems3.
+83% of the world's population lives under light-polluted skies (see figure 2 below).
+Artificial light at night has a disruptive effect on the biological clocks of all living things, causing numerous physiological and socio-economic problems.

 Conservation of dark skies needs to be framed as conservation of our natural environment.
-Partnering with the International Dark-Sky Association (IDA) will provide marketing opportunities for astro-tourism in Southern Africa, support and resources for dark sky conservation.4
+Partnering with the Dark-Sky International will provide marketing opportunities for astro-tourism in Southern Africa, support and resources for dark sky conservation.